DiscordJim/lfqueue/README.md

 queue.enqueue(0);
 assert_eq!(queue.dequeue(), Some(0));
 ```
+Additionally, if you must have the `len` method, there are `CountedUnboundedQueues` which introduce the method at a small performance penalty.
+They work the same as `UnboundedQueue`, except that as of now you cannot have handles to them.

 ## Constant Queues
 This queue is not backed by the heap and instead lives on the stack.
 These can be created manually, but we almost always want to use the macro which will set it up easily.